Today's Delight

 Ginisang Ampalaya with Pork, Shrimp and Egg

-Ginisang Ampalaya with Pork, Shrimp and Egg is nutritious, delicious and easy to make.
+Ginisang Ampalaya with Pork, Shrimp and Egg is a Filipino dish made with bitter melon.

 Print Pin Rate